codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
-Attire.
+Astronomers got tired watching the moon go around the earth for 24 hours.
+They decided to call it a day.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+Whistler was the codename of this Microsoft Operating System.
- 1. Injection
+ 1. Windows 7
- 2. Cross-Site Scripting
+ 2. Windows XP
- 3. Broken Authentication
+ 3. Windows 2000
- 4. Insecure Direct Object References
+ 4. Windows 95

 <details>
   <summary>Answer</summary>
-  Injection
+  Windows XP
 </details>